univac-os/calculator-behavior/multiplication.md

   Then I see the "negative number" as the result based on values

-Scenario: Multiple of 1
+Scenario: multiple of 0

   Given The calculator must be turn on

   When I type in "number"
   and I press "*"
-  and I type in "1"
+  and I type in "0"
   and I press "equals"

-  Then I see the "same number" as the result
+  Then I see the "zero" as the result

 Scenario: Multiple of more than 2 numbers